jeremyjmaloney/root-coding-problem/README.md

 * I chose to create a Driver class object because each driver would have multiple key value pairs of information to be stored.
 I also wanted to use the class object to be able to use class functions to add a trip, or add to the total miles and total hours.
 * I chose to store my data in arrays because of the built in array methods.
+* I chose to round the total miles and total hours until the very end to get the most accurate result.
+* I used descriptive variable names, proper naming conventions, and commented my code where necessary so it was easy to read for the next person.
 * To keep things simple, I decided to create just one script that would go through multiple functions to read, process, and print the desired output data.
+* I separated each step into different functions that were responsible for that one particular task.
 The different function steps are listed below:

 ### Step 1: Reading the input.txt file
 Using NodeJS readFileSync to read the file, make it into a string, and separate it into different lines.